fac-17/CGKO-Week3/README.md

 }
 ```

-APIs we looked into but disappointed us:
+## APIs we looked into but truly disappointed us:
-Zoopla appears abandoned, whereas Geocode was expensive.
+Zoopla appears to have been abandoned, while leaving all documentation and endpoints active.
+Geocode was offering a free trial but the pitifall is that it asks for your credit card and can actually become expensive.
 ![sad face](https://media.giphy.com/media/J9h3vpYVuUi52/giphy.gif)